 Learning outside the classroom

 We are committed to providing students with opportunities to use the foreign language outside the classroom, as we believe that students’ motivation and engagement will be significantly increased if they are given such opportunities and if they can see how the foreign language can be used in real-life situations.
-In the past, the school has organised trips to Paris, Cologne and Bilbao, and in 2024 we are running a trip to France for our KS4 and KS5 students.
+In the past, the school has organised trips to Paris, Cologne and Bilbao.
+In 2024, students studying French in Years 9 and 10, along with some Post-16 students, visited Lille.
+In 2025, Spanish students from the same year groups travelled to Málaga.

-We celebrate European Day of Languages every September with various assemblies and activities, and we also learn about different festivals within French-, Spanish- and Punjabi-speaking cultures throughout the year.
-Further reading is strongly encouraged to develop our students’ language skills and our library is well-stocked with French and Spanish books for a range of ages and tastes.
+We celebrate European Day of Languages every September with assemblies and activities, including a Great Global Bake-Off competition, and we also learn about different festivals within French-, Spanish- and Panjabi-speaking cultures throughout the year.

 The school’s mission is to ‘enable young people to achieve success’.
 It does this outstandingly well.